Serg-Mir/earthquake-app/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/serg-mir/sentinel-image-processing-api/ci.yml?branch=main&style=for-the-badge)

 ## Overview
-This Python application retrieves earthquake data from the [USGS API](https://earthquake.usgs.gov/fdsnws/event/1/), filters the results based on proximity to known Pleo office locations by default, and stores the data in Google BigQuery.
+This Python application retrieves earthquake data from the [USGS API](https://earthquake.usgs.gov/fdsnws/event/1/), filters the results based on proximity to specific locations by default, and stores the data in Google BigQuery.
 It also supports custom location, period, and radius inputs.

 ## Features:
 - Fetch earthquake data from the USGS API.
-- Filter earthquakes by proximity to Pleo office locations.
+- Filter earthquakes by proximity to pre-defined locations.
 - Store earthquake data in Google BigQuery.
 - Support for custom location, period, and radius inputs.